Prescription Drug Abuse Among College Students at Universities

 Despite the fact that sharing and selling prescription medication is illegal, many students see it as somewhat of a moral ‘gray area’.
 They understand that heroin and cocaine are illegal, but some still see prescribed drugs as legally ambiguous.

 If you believe that you yourself or someone close to you has a problem with substance abuse, it is important to reach for help.
 Remember that while use may start gradually, it can lead to serious problems later on, especially if this person loses access to a substance he or she has built up a tolerance for.

 Locating Addiction Help for Young Adults

 If you are looking for help for a young adult who is attending University or looking to attend, there are a number of sober living and recovery options offered by the some Universities and nearby off campus.
-Call The Treatment Specialist to learn more today about Prescription Drug Abuse college students and the treatment options at 866-644-7911.
+Call The Treatment Specialist to connect with a treatment center and learn more today about Prescription Drug Abuse college students and the treatment options at 866-644-7911.